yetnt/ic4d/README.md

 > [!NOTE]
 > This is ONLY for `middleWare` and does NOT apply to `postWare` functions.
+> It does not matter what `postWare` functions return as ic4d does not use that value at all.

 Middleware is to define your own custom functions you want to run when a command is run by anyone.
 This can be a function to check for cooldown or function to add XP to a user.